ministryofjustice/security-guidance/docs/using-live-data-for-testing-purposes.md

 If live data is being used for test purposes within the Production environment, then backups are key and the testing to make sure that backups can be quickly restored is a must.
 There needs to be a good rollback plan in place.
 There also has to be an appetite for risk acceptance.

-### GDPR

-There are 6 lawful grounds for processing personal data:

-1.  the data subject has given consent to the processing of his or her personal data for one or more specific purposes
-2.  processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract
-3.  processing is necessary for compliance with a legal obligation to which the controller is subject
-4.  processing is necessary in order to protect the vital interests of the data subject or of another natural person
-5.  processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller
-6.  processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child

-Data used for test purposes must still comply with all applicable GDPR constraints.

 ### Ensuring test data is GDPR compliant

-If you are intending to seek a special exception for using live data, or if you have anonymised the data but still want to have a satisfactory level of Daat Privacy consideration, the follow points will help.
+If you are intending to seek a special exception for using live data, or if you have anonymised the data but still want to have a satisfactory level of Data Privacy consideration, the follow points will help.
 Ensure that your test model has:

 -   Well-defined documentation of personal data information in all test environments.
 -   Effective data discovery to understand and unearth sensitive data information.